BartoszCichecki/LenovoLegionToolkit/README.md

 If you encounter issues, you might try to try alternative, experimental method of handling GPU Working Mode - see [Arguments](#arguments) section for more details.

+> [!WARNING]
-**Disabling dGPU via Device Manager DOES NOT disconnect the device and will cause high power consumption!**
+> Disabling dGPU via Device Manager DOES NOT disconnect the device and will cause high power consumption!**

 These options _are not_ Advanced Optimus and work separately from it.